ekarlo/TheShadowSpeaksDoc/README.md

 **Development of Java Application**<br>
 Once the old C code was recovered I could begin development of a Java application using the Eclipse IDE (Integrated Development Environment).<br>

-Eclipse project name: TheShadowSpeaksNFT.<br>
+Eclipse Java project name: TheShadowSpeaksNFT.
+Project is managed in a local Git repository.<br>

-I had the Shadow70 image roughly displayed on the monitor within a week using a simple line-by-line conversion of the shadow1.c code to Java using package com/ysystems/lib/util/mapper.<br>
+I had the Shadow70 image roughly displayed on the monitor within a week using a simple line-by-line conversion of the shadow1.c code to Java using package com/ysystems/lib/mapper.<br>

-I then wrote package com/ysystems/lib/util/printer/matrixprinter to simulate the Epson JX-80 and Brother Twinriter 5 printers and process the printer command codes as emitted by the C code, and beyond.<br>
+I then wrote package com/ysystems/lib/printer/matrixprinter to simulate the Epson JX-80 and Brother Twinriter 5 printers and process the printer command codes as emitted by the C code, and beyond.<br>

-Then package com/ekarlo/shadow was developed the create the “TheShadowSpeaks2022NFT” seen below.<br>
+Then package com/ekarlo/shadow was developed the create the NFT PNG image seen below.<br>

 Pure Java (no 3rd party code) Eclipse IDE based project able to write a PNG file with rotation and scale as well as adding custom metadata to the image.<br>
 <br>